fullcalendar/fullcalendar-docs/_docs-v4/event-source/google-calendar.md

 [View a demo](google-calendar-demo) that displays US holidays from Google Calendar.

-## Timezones

-The Google Calendar plugin respects the [timezone](timezone) parameter.
-If it is `false` (the default), the timezone setting of the Google Calendar will be used, as defined in Google's UI.
-If it is specified, this will be ignored and the timezone will be forced.

 ## Multiple Google Calendars

 You can specify multiple Google Calendars by using the `eventSources` option: